kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 }
 ```

-As you can see above the `InstancetypeMatcher` now references a new `ControllerRevision` containing generation 2 of the instance type.
+As you can see above, the `InstancetypeMatcher` now references a new `ControllerRevision` containing generation 2 of the instance type.
 We can now start the `VirtualMachine` again and see the new number of vCPUs being used by the `VirtualMachineInstance`:

 ```yaml
 $ virtctl start vm-cirros-csmall